UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 Notes:

-Once you click in the notebook with the merge conflict, you will be able to select to accept your current local change or the incoming changes from the remote.
+Once you click the file with the merge conflict, you will be able to select to accept your current local change or the incoming changes from the remote.
 In this case, I accepted the current changes by clicking the arrow next to the change.
 After that, click `Mark as resolved`,